dspringuel-va/blog-posts/ts-mockito/README.md

 `ts-mockito` provides also a stubbing feature, i.e. it can stub determined value for specific calls without actually executing the implementation.

-The library doesn't make a difference between mocks and stubs objects (specific to the definitions mentioned above) here, since the stubbing is also done on the mock object.
+The library doesn't make a difference between mock and stub objects (specific to the definitions mentioned above) here, since the stubbing is also done on the mock object.

 #### Basic Usage